richshaugh/Game-of-Threes/README.md

 # Game-of-Threes
 This is a challenge from r/dailyprogrammer.
 It is writting in Java.

-This program can further be improved by allowing a user to enter a number of their choice
+import java.io.*;
 public class GameofThrees
 {
-	public static void goThrees()
+	public static void goThrees(int number)
 	{

-		int number = 31337357;
-		System.out.print(number+"\t");
+		System.out.println(number);

 		while (number != 1)